dnlbowers/jobs-a-gooden/README.md

 Employer ratings | 1 | 5
 Number of users applied | 1 | 1
 User log in | 5 | 5
-Direct email to employer with CV/cover letter attachments | 2 | 1
+Direct email to an employer with CV/cover letter attachments | 2 | 1
 Community mentorship | 1 | 1
 Freelance specific jobs board | 1 | 1
 API to fetch jobs data | 5 | 2